 Peanut Pie, the first play to be performed by the new Amsterdam-based English language theatre company Strike Me Pink Productions, bills itself as a ‘queer tragi-comedy.’
 What this means in practice is that it contains lots of tearful monologues and lots of puns relating to characters’ genitalia.

 Who are these characters?
-Ralph Remers – also the play’s writer– casts himself in the role of Stephen Thomas, an affluent and recently married young man who, when we initially encounter him, is struggling to conceal a homosexual affair from his wife Anna.
+Ralph Remers – also the play’s writer – casts himself in the role of Stephen Thomas, an affluent and recently married young man who, when we initially encounter him, is attempting to conceal a homosexual affair from his wife Anna.
 Deprived by her husband of both physical and emotional affection, Anna’s demeanour is one of ersatz English cheerfulness; actor Emilia Moscovich does a good job of making the character appear perpetually on the edge of a nervous breakdown.
-The man with whom Stephen is conducting his affair is called James (played by Harun Balci), an eccentric thespian with an inevitable taste for all things French: the cheese, the music, Jean Genet.
+The man with whom Stephen is conducting his affair is called James (played by Harun Balci), an eccentric thespian with a predictable taste for all things French: the cheese, the music, Jean Genet.

-The most successful scenes in Peanut Pie are its most naturalistic ones, the ones where you there isn’t an attempted epigram or an awkward innuendo obscuring the tenderness that you can feel radiating from the Stephen and James’ relationship.
+The most stimulating scenes in Peanut Pie are its most naturalistic ones – the ones where there isn’t an attempted epigram or an awkward innuendo obscuring the tenderness that you can feel radiating from the Stephen and James’ relationship.
 ‘Say something,’ Stephen demands, seconds after revealing to James that Anna is now pregnant with a child.
 Why?
-I found myself wondering in the audience.
+I found myself thinking in the audience.
 Nothing he is going to say could possibly match the devastation on his face.
 Jacob John Shale 27th May 2022